freenas/freenas-docs/userguide/virtualmachines.rst

 Adding Devices to a VM
 ----------------------

-To add a device to a VM, go to
-:menuselection:`Virtual Machines`,
-click |ui-options| :menuselection:`--> Devices` for the VM, and click |ui-add|.
+Devices are added to a VM by going to :menuselection:`Virtual Machines`, click |ui-options| :menuselection:`--> Devices` for the VM, and click |ui-add|.